ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.nuki/README.md

 * http://< bridge_ip >:< bridge_port >/callback/remove?id=< callback_id >&token=< bridgeToken >

 ## Update
-When updating from 0.1.x to 0.2.0 or higher it is recommended to delete all instances of the old version before installing the new version.
-Please be aware that version changes bigger than on patch level (-> change of only the last digit) could always contain changes to data points e.g. 0.1.3 to 0.2.0
+When updating from 1.0.x to 1.1.0 or higher it is recommended to delete all instances of the old version before installing the new version.
+Please be aware that version changes bigger than on patch level (-> change of only the last digit) could always contain changes to data points e.g. 1.1.2 to 1.1.4

 ## Changelog

+### 1.2.0
+* (smaragdschlange) improvement: support of hashed token (set to standard)
+* (smaragdschlange) improvement: better use of delay before requests in order to prevent null messages

+### 1.1.5
+* (smaragdschlange) bug fix: clear all timeouts on unload

 ### 1.1.4
 * (smaragdschlange) bug fix: object was not defined